lelsheri/system-v10/README.md

 - We’d like to make it clear how Revalue ERP-related businesses and projects can (and cannot) use the Revalue ERP name and logo.
 - We’d like to make it hard for anyone to use the Revalue ERP name and logo to unfairly profit from, trick or confuse people who are looking for official Revalue ERP resources.

-### Frappé Trademark Usage Policy
+### Revalue Trademark Usage Policy

-Permission from Frappé is required to use the Revalue ERP name or logo as part of any project, product, service, domain or company name.
+Permission from Revalue is required to use the Revalue ERP name or logo as part of any project, product, service, domain or company name.

 We will grant permission to use the Revalue ERP name and logo for projects that meet the following criteria: